-- Para-Rowing events may be offered for physical disability, leg, trunk and arms (LTA-PD) and leg, trunk and arms visual impairment (LTA-VI) together with trunk and arms (TA) and arms and shoulders (AS). - b.
-The use of Standard Para-Rowing boats is mandatory for all Para- Rowing TA and AS events.
+- Para-Rowing events may be offered for the boat classes defined in 2-2-5. - The use of standard Para-Rowing boats is mandatory for all PR1 and PR2 events.
 British Rowing will determine which boats are eligible for competition in these events. - c.
-Strapping shall comply with the requirements of Appendix D.
+Strapping shall comply with the requirements of Appendix D. - d.
+Para-Rowing events will attract ranking points.